altiore/form/README.md

 ## Why?

-To simplify work with forms.
+To simplify and speed up work with forms.
 If you are tired of the terribly slow forms of React

 ## Installation: